zfanCode/WebCrawler/README.md

+## Ideas
+- Create a backup mechanism that can stop and restart the crawling
+- Create a program that merges files to one computer
+- A better way of illustrating statistics on the Master program

+***
 ## Zhihu Web Crawler

 This project is to crawl all questions on www.zhihu.com as a practice of Networking in Java.